The Pale Blue Eye

-The Pale Blue Eye is a 2022 American mystery thriller film written and directed by Scott Cooper, adapted from the 2003 novel of the same name by Louis Bayard.
-The film features an ensemble cast that includes Christian Bale, Harry Melling, Gillian Anderson, Lucy Boynton, Charlotte Gainsbourg, Toby Jones, Harry Lawtey, Simon McBurney, Timothy Spall, and Robert Duvall.
-Its plot follows veteran detective Augustus Landor in 1830 West Point, New York, as he investigates a series of murders at the United States Military Academy with the aid of Edgar Allan Poe, a young military cadet.
+The Pale Blue Eye is a 2022 American period mystery gothic thriller film written and directed by Scott Cooper, adapted from the 2006 novel by Louis Bayard.
+Set in 1830, the film stars Christian Bale as veteran detective Augustus Landor as he investigates a series of murders at the West Point Military Academy with the aid of Edgar Allan Poe (Harry Melling), a young military cadet.
+The ensemble cast also features Gillian Anderson, Lucy Boynton, Charlotte Gainsbourg, Toby Jones, Harry Lawtey, Simon McBurney, Timothy Spall, and Robert Duvall.

-The Pale Blue Eye was released in select cinemas on December 23, 2022, before its streaming release on January 6, 2023 by Netflix.
+The Pale Blue Eye was released in select cinemas on December 23, 2022, before its streaming release on January 6, 2023, by Netflix.
 The film received mixed reviews.

 Plot

-In October 1830, alcoholic retired detective Augustus Landor is asked by the military to investigate the hanging of Cadet Leroy Fry at the United States Military Academy at West Point, New York.
-Landor is a widower who lives alone since his daughter Mattie ran off a few years previously.
+In October 1830, alcoholic retired detective Augustus Landor is asked by the military to investigate the hanging of Cadet Leroy Fry at the United States Military Academy.
+Landor is a widower whose daughter Mattie ran off a few years ago.

 After Fry was hanged, his heart was removed from his body.
-In the morgue, examining the corpse, Landor finds a small fragment of a note clutched tightly in Fry's hand.
-Also, marks on Fry's neck and fingers suggest that he did not hang himself, but was murdered.

-Landor secretly enlists the help of Edgar Allan Poe, another cadet at the academy, who has expressed an interest in the case.
-Poe and Landor deduce from the writing on the note fragment that it was summoning Fry to a secret meeting.
-After a cow and a sheep are found in the area, butchered and with their hearts removed, it is deduced that the murder could be linked to black magic rituals.
+Examining the corpse, Landor finds a small fragment of a note in Fry's hand.
+Dr. Daniel Marquis, the examining physician, suggest that he did not hang himself but was murdered.
+Landor secretly enlists the help of Edgar Allan Poe, another cadet at the academy.
+Poe and Landor deduce that the note was summoning Fry to a secret meeting.
+After a cow and a sheep are found butchered with their hearts removed, it is suspected that the murder could be linked to black magic rituals.

-Another cadet, Ballinger, goes missing and is later found hanged, with both his heart and his genitals removed.
-A third cadet, Stoddard, who was a colleague of the two victims, then disappears, and it is presumed by Landor that this man had reason to believe he was next in line to be killed.

-Landor and Poe begin to suspect the family of Dr. Daniel Marquis, who was first brought into the investigation to perform the autopsy on Fry.
-Particular suspicion is placed on his son Artemus and his daughter Lea (who suffers from random seizures).
-While visiting Dr. Marquis's house, Landor finds an old officer's uniform; a man impersonating an officer had been involved in the mutilation of Fry's body.
-Landor confronts Dr. Marquis, who admits that he had resorted to black magic to cure Lea of her seizures, and initially she appeared to improve.
+Another cadet, Ballinger, is found hanged with his heart and genitals removed.
+A third cadet, Stoddard, disappears; Landor presumes Stoddard had reason to believe he was next in line to be killed.
+Landor and Poe suspect the family of Dr. Daniel Marquis, who performed the autopsy on Fry.
+Particular suspicion is on his son Artemus and his daughter Lea, who suffers from random seizures.
+Landor confronts Dr. Marquis, who admits that he resorted to black magic to cure Lea of her seizures.